flyertools/tripit/README.md

 	*	TripIt::TransportSegment
 *	TripIt::WeatherObject

+## Known issues

+* Currently the tests are all empty.
+If you can contribute, it would be much appreciated.
+* Saving functionality is bare, and validation of objects for save is limited to properties.
+In other words, save at your own peril.

 ## Unofficial Library

 This library is used for interaction with the TripIt API but is not endorsed or certified by TripIt.
 If you're looking for a more lightweight library, check out their official [Ruby Binding](http://github.com/tripit/ruby_binding_v1)